 Risk of birth defects:

 You should not take mycophenolate if you are pregnant or if you may become pregnant.
-You must have a negative pregnancy test within 1 week of the start of your treatment with mycophenolate.
-You must use two acceptable forms of birth control together for 4 weeks before you begin to take mycophenolate, at all times during your treatment, and for 6 weeks after you stop taking mycophenolate.
+You must have a negative pregnancy test before starting your treatment with mycophenolate, again 8 to 10 days later, and at routine follow-up appointments.
+You must use acceptable birth control during your treatment, and for 6 weeks after you stop taking mycophenolate.
 Your doctor will tell you which forms of birth control are acceptable for you to use.
 Mycophenolate may decrease the effectiveness of oral contraceptives (birth control pills), so it is especially important to use a second form of birth control along with this type of contraceptive.

-Call your doctor right away if you think you are pregnant or if you miss a menstrual period.
+Call your doctor right away if you think you or your partner, is pregnant or if you miss a menstrual period.

 Risks of serious infections: